Dilapidation Report Guide Australia

 Before you arrive

-- Confirm the scope — which properties?
+- Confirm the scope — which properties are included?
 Exterior only or interior access?

 - Arrange access with the property owner or occupant